- You are here:

 Facts

-Garden snapdragon is a very widely-cultivated species native to China and widely introduced.
+Garden snapdragon is a very widely-cultivated species native to southern Europe and has become widely introduced.
 In New England, it can escape gardens to persist in waste areas, dumps and roadsides.
 It produces showy flowers in a range of colors, which attract hummingbirds and butterflies.
 The plant is resistant to deer browse as well.
 South of hardiness zone 7, this versatile plant can flower nearly year-round as long as temperatures stay above freezing.

 Habitat